Modern Minimal Perfect Hashing: A Survey: Evaluation

-\myparagraph{Bucket Placement\@.} PHOBIC \cite{hermann2024phobic} improves the space consumption of PTHash \cite{pibiri2021pthash} without sacrificing query performance.
-Given that it is also faster to construct, it is almost always the preferred approach over PTHash.
-However, PtrHash \cite{grootkoerkamp2025ptrhash} is, by far, the clear winner in terms of query performance.
-It is almost three times faster than most other competitors, and only PTHash and PHOBIC get close.
-At the same time, PtrHash achieves a solid space consumption.
-Because PtrHash does not get smaller than 2.2 bits/key due to its fixed-width encoding, we can still see PHOBIC on the dominance map with its slightly slower queries.
+\myparagraph{Bucket Placement\@.} PHOBIC \cite{hermann2024phobic} improves the construction time of PTHash \cite{pibiri2021pthash} without sacrificing too much query performance.
+However, PHast \cite{beling2025phast} is the clear winner in terms of query performance.
+It is almost three times faster than most other competitors, and only PtrHash \cite{grootkoerkamp2025ptrhash} gets close.
+Simultaneously, PHast achieves good space consumption.
 CHD \cite{belazzougui2009hash} is much slower to query, mostly due to decoding variable-length seeds.
-FCH \cite{fox1992faster} has fast queries, but needs a lot of space.
+FCH \cite{fox1992faster} has fast queries, but needs more~space.

 \myparagraph{Recursive Splitting\@.} RecSplit \cite{esposito2020recsplit} and SIMDRecSplit \cite{bez2023high} are slow to query because they have to traverse the splitting tree, decoding variable-bitlength data in each step.
-However, even though the operations are much more complex, the performance is still solid and not too far away from BBHash and FMPH.
-When caring less about query performance, SIMDRecSplit can be a good choice because of its very fast construction.
-This is why it fills the base of the dominance map.
+However, even though the operations are much more complex, the performance is still solid and not too far away from FiPS and FMPH.
 For extremely small space consumption, \consensus-RS is the only competitor, so it fills a large area of the dominance maps.
 Its query performance is similar to SIMDRecSplit.

 \myparagraph{Fingerprinting\@.} Perfect hashing through fingerprinting \cite{muller2014retrieval} is originally designed to offer fast queries.
-Of the different implementations, FiPS offers the best query throughput, being faster than BBHash \cite{limasset2017fast} and FMPH \cite{beling2023fingerprinting}.
+Of the different implementations, FiPS \cite{lehmann2024fast} and FMPH \cite{beling2023fingerprinting} offer the best query throughput, being much faster than BBHash \cite{limasset2017fast}.
 However, it is still far away from PtrHash.
 This holds even for a rather large space consumption of 3.5 bits per key ($\gamma=2$), where about 73\% of the keys can be handled in the first recursion layer.
 This indicates that the rank operation is rather costly, even when the rank data structure is interleaved with the bit vector.
 FMPHGO \cite{beling2023fingerprinting} achieves a smaller space consumption than the other fingerprinting approaches through some brute-force retries.